yxiao66666/DECO3801_The_R6/README.md

 Arty is a productivity tool specifically tailored for digital 2D art illustrators.
 It's a platform that allows artists to automate frequent, repetitive, and time-consuming tasks like reference searching, idea organisation and visualisation, while ensuring the creative process remains entirely in artist’s control.

-Link to our website hosted on UQ-Zone: [https://arty.uqcloud.net/](https://arty.uqcloud.net/)
+Link to our website hosted on UQ-Zone (UQ credentials needed): [https://arty.uqcloud.net/](https://arty.uqcloud.net/)

 _\*Generative AI and Image searching may not work as our cloud GPU isn't always online._